sanjie01/shopeeefy/README.md

 # Cimanes Product Catalog

-A simple Shopify-style product catalog built with Next.js.
+A Shopify-style product catalog built with Next.js and MySQL.

 ## Features